 For whatever reasons — a macabre obsession, escapism, boredom, or something else — these documentaries are here and they’re here to stay.
 The thing about these docs is that many of them are broken into parts, making them beyond binge-able.
 It could be because you simply can’t believe what is happening before your eyes or because you need to see the despicable human being guilty of crimes finally captured.
 Either way, true crime documentaries offer a multi-hour experience, unlike many other genres.

 Below, you can find the best crime documentaries on Netflix right now.
-As you’ll notice, Netflix has done a good job finding and producing high-quality crime docs and docu-series, taking the reins of the bandwagon and driving it full-speed into the future.
+As you’ll notice, Netflix has done a good job of finding and producing high-quality crime docs and docu-series, taking the reins of the bandwagon and driving it full-speed into the future.
 And while Netflix isn’t the only place to binge (HBO’s The Jinx is a wonderful example of a doc not available on the platform), it is one of the best places to start.